PulseAd Series A Plan · operating plan 2025–2030

 Headcount EOY2230456282105

-* 2026 is part-actual — H1 is in the book and the run-rate is ~$1.1M (contracted ~$1.4M as of May '26), roughly flat off the ~$1.2M Dec-'25 exit.
+* 2026 is part-actual — H1 is in the book and the run-rate is ~$1.2M trailing-6-mo (~$1.0M TTM) as of May '26, roughly flat off the ~$1.2M Dec-'25 exit and turning up.
 2025 column = actual trailing P&L (gross margin 63.8%, EBITDA −$0.78M); 2026 gross margin compresses to ~52% as new accounts onboard, recovering toward the 65% target thereafter.
 Cumulative net burn '26–'30 ≈ $9.8M after grants — close to $10M standalone, but the Q3 2028 Series B refills cash long before then (see Use of funds & runway), so the company never runs tight.
+Managed ad spend is the gross Amazon ad budget under management; the take-rate estimate (revenue ÷ managed spend) starts at the legacy ~11.5% flat agency rate and lifts toward ~14% as the book migrates onto the base + % rate card — more revenue per dollar of spend, not just more spend.

 If CAC moves — base / bear / bull